Noor1-Hussain/Go-Based-Temporary-Chat-Room-Service-Ensuring-Client-Data-Privacy/README.md

 - **Android Support**
   Fully supported on Android **phones and tablets** with high performance.
+  ## 📥 Download & Installation
+You can download the latest version of the Android Application from the [Releases](link-to-your-release-page) section.

+1. Download the `app-release.apk`.
+2. Enable "Install from Unknown Sources" on your Android device.
+3. Install and enjoy secure, temporary chatting!

 - **Platform Compatibility**
   Supports **open platforms (Android)**.